Merovitz Potechin LLP

 For many people, the litigation process can be very intimidating.
 Having knowledge about the process can help to ease one’s fears.

-Below you will find an outline the twelve key steps in the litigation process:
+Below you will find an outline of the twelve key steps in the litigation process:

 1. Determining Jurisdiction